 We compiled information on the fire’s victims from census records, city directories, birth certificates, death records, news accounts, plat maps, immigration records and more.
-Lists of the dead appearing in Edward Everett’s The Complete Story of the Collinwood Fire (1908), on the Collinwood Fire Memorial at Lake View Cemetery (1910), and in In Loving Remembrance (2008), a pamphlet published by the Cleveland Public Library, helped tremendously.
+Lists of the dead appearing in Marshall Everett’s The Complete Story of the Collinwood School Disaster (1908), on a plaque attached to the Collinwood Fire Memorial at Lake View Cemetery (1910), and in In Loving Remembrance (2008), a pamphlet published by the Cleveland Public Library, helped tremendously.

-The 162 children listed on the memorial plaque fall significantly short of the most often cited death toll of 172, obtained by townspeople who canvassed neighborhoods in the near aftermath of the fire.
+The 162 children listed on the memorial plaque fall significantly short of the most often reported death toll of 172, obtained by townspeople who canvassed neighborhoods in the near aftermath of the fire.
 That list of names no longer survives intact.
 Maybe canvassers counted some victims twice and officials corrected the error before the memorial’s completion two years later.
-Or maybe canvassers tabulated the dead but sometimes failed to list a name.
-At this point, the discrepancy between the official death toll in 1908 and the number memorialized in 1910 remains inexplicable.
+Or maybe they tabulated the dead but sometimes failed to list a name.
+Newspaper coverage and Everett’s Complete Story include some victims not on the monument, but, in every case that we have examined, no official records verify that children with these names actually lived in Collinwood or attended school there.
+Sources at the time of the fire also reported names of victims that are simply spelling variations of those on the monument.
+It’s possible that these were sometimes mistakenly counted as additional casualties.
+As we emphasize throughout “Mass Media and the Fire”, early-twentieth-century news reporting was often rushed, short on fact checking, and designed to sell sensationalized, sometimes nearly fictional, stories.
+Almost one year after the fire, Ohio’s Chief Inspector of Workshops and Factories published his assessment of the fire’s causes and consequences.
+The agency’s annual report refers to the lost “lives of 162 children and 2 teachers.”
+In the present, the discrepancy between the official death toll reported in 1908 (172 children) and the number memorialized in 1910 (162 children) remains impossible to resolve fully.
+In either case, of course, the fire was a brutal tragedy.

 Not surprisingly, we found photographs for a much smaller percentage of children from the most recently immigrated families, mostly Slovenian, than from families of longer residence in the US.
 Such portraits were an established practice in much of the US but not in the areas from which many immigrants arrived.
 The pictures also cost money, whether to pay a photographer or buy a camera and film.
 When we found no photograph of a child, we cropped the “Victim of the Lake View School Disaster” image from Edna Pahner’s gravemarker in Salineville, Ohio.
 The original photo is at findagrave.com.

-Unless otherwise noted, photographs of children on the “Victims of the Fire” page appeared in Everett’s The Complete Story of the Collinwood School Fire.
+Unless otherwise noted, photographs of children on the “Victims of the Fire” page appeared in Everett’s Complete Story.
 His captions often added dramatic stories borrowed from newspapers.
-While many of these no doubt have elements of truth, Everett and the papers sought particular emotional effects.
-Everett wrote in a hurry and without exacting attention to detail, striving to get his book to market while the fire remained a prominent topic.
-For more on the media’s portrayal of the fire, see “Mass Media and the Fire.”
+Many of these no doubt have elements of truth, but one should again bear in mind that Everett and the papers sought particular emotional effects, lacked exacting attention to detail, and strove to drive sales in the near aftermath of the disaster.